stepan662/gent/gent-diagram/README.md

 # Gent diagram

-This React compoenent will allow you to visualize schema and state of your process.
+This React component will allow you to visualize schema and state of your process.

 Install: